ozthe2/ozthe2.github.io/_posts/2023-05-14-automate-shortcuts-with-powershell.md

 New-OHShortcut is a PowerShell function that creates or deletes a shortcut to a specified item on the desktop and/or start menu.
 It uses Windows Script Host to create the shortcut file, which is a convenient and reliable way to create shortcuts on Windows.

-The function is fully equipped for deployment using any deployment software, such as Intune or ConfigMgr, utilizing the system account: by default, it generates shortcuts on the public desktop.
-However, if you desire the shortcut to be positioned on the desktop of the currently logged-in user, simply incorporate the "-UseLoggedInUsersDesktop" switch while invoking the function.
+The function is designed to seamlessly integrate with various deployment software, such as Intune or ConfigMgr, utilising the system account.
+By default, it creates shortcuts on the public desktop and all users start menu.
+However, if you prefer to place the shortcut on the desktop of the currently logged-in user, simply include the "-UseLoggedInUsersDesktop" switch when invoking the function.
+Similarly, if you wish to add the shortcut to the logged-in user's start menu, use the "-UseLoggedInUsersStartMenu" switch.

 ## How to Use New-OHShortcut